bcgov/platform-developer-docs/src/docs/database-and-api-management/crunchydb-workshop.md

 slug: crunchydb-workshop

-description: Workshop online for Crunchy DB users for the OpenShift platform
+description: Workshop online for setting up a highly-available Postgres database on the OpenShift platform using the Postgres Operator by CrunchyDB.

 keywords: database, data, OpenShift, high-availability, backup, recovery, crunchy